 The factor of safety at night also reduces the desire to ride a bicycle, the fear of theft, the lack of sufficient police in the city, and the possibility of more accidents at night are deterrent indicators of this variable.

-[70][71]
+We tried to examine different variables, of which the cost variable was one of the most important.
+If we want to look at the research done from an economic point of view, the cost of the household for using the bicycle mode of transportation was examined and it showed that one of the factors that increase the attractiveness is the reduction of cost.
+On the other hand, by implementing the following policy proposals, we can expect to increase the attractiveness of cycling.
+The cost of health issues, infrastructure, repair and maintenance of non-motorized transportation is far less than other modes of transportation[70].
+By reducing travel time and travel distance, it helps to reduce household expenses.

+Variables such as safety night and built/natural environment by reducing the stress of current cyclists and increasing attractiveness for other individual, help to choose this mode of transportation to improve the mental health of the community and experience a higher level of social well-being.
+The limit by family variable was also investigated, which is one of the problems in the area of this study that even women facing such limitations.

+According to the issues mentioned above, we tried to take a step towards the sustainability of the city's transportation cycling is considered as one of the sustainable modes of transportation[71].

-Among the most important policies according to the results obtained to increase the attractiveness of cycling, the following can be mentioned:
+Among the most important policies based on the results obtained to increase the attractiveness of cycling, the following can be mentioned:

 Increasing the safety of cycling routes, especially in areas where the demand for cycling by women is higher.
 This gradually creates a positive mentality among the people of the society, which ultimately increases the attractiveness of this mode of transportation.
-On the other hand, it is possible that the banning of cycling by the family is due to the lack of understanding of security in society, and increasing security/safety can make the family satisfied with the cycling of its children or spouse.
+On the other hand, it is possible that the banning of cycling by the family is in terms of the lack of understanding of security in society, and increasing security/safety can make the family satisfied with the cycling of its children or spouse.
+The main responsible for the development of cycling infrastructure is the deputy transportation department of Tehran Municipality.
+Its main beneficiary is the only company providing shared bicycles (BDOOD company) that can help Tehran Municipality in investing for developing the infrastructure.

 Allocation of government subsidies to buy or apply discounts to the users of shared bicycles by benefits from reducing traffic and air pollution.
+Responsible for this issue is the transportation deputy of Tehran municipality.

-Developing behavior and acculturalization of bicycle use in society through advertisements and the use of it by the senior transport managers of the countries.
+Developing behavior and acculturalization of bicycle use in society via advertisements and the use of it by the senior transport managers of the countries.
+All decisions that are made in the field of transportation of Tehran city are made by the deputy transportation department of Tehran municipality. which also cooperates with the Deputy of Social and Cultural Affairs of Tehran Municipality in the field of cultural and behavioral development.

+We had some limitations during this study as follow: